PyRepair/maniple/training-data/summarize-experiment-v2/pandas/88/prompt_response_response_7.md

-The issue seems to be related to the `pivot_table` function encountering an error while working with multi-index columns.
-Specifically, it is failing when the `table.columns.nlevels` is being accessed and is resulting in an AttributeError because the `table` is a Series object, and Series objects do not have a 'columns' attribute.
+The potential error location within the problematic function is in the aggregation logic, specifically in handling multi-index columns.

-Upon further inspection, it appears that the multi-index columns in the test case are causing the problem.
-The function is not handling multi-index columns correctly in some scenarios, specifically when the table is a Series instead of a DataFrame.
+The bug's cause is that the pivot_table function is not correctly handling multi-index columns, resulting in an AttributeError when trying to access the 'columns' attribute on a 'Series' object.

-To fix this issue, the `pivot_table` function needs to be modified to handle the scenario where the table is a Series due to multi-index columns.
-This will ensure that the function works correctly for all cases, including the test case where multi-index columns are involved.
+Possible approaches for fixing the bug include:
+1. Review the aggregation logic to ensure proper handling of multi-index columns.
+2. Update the function to handle multi-index columns by considering all potential column arrangements.
+3. Check for any inconsistencies in the aggregation process that may lead to incorrect output.

-Here is the corrected version of the `pivot_table` function:
+Here's the corrected code for the pivot_table function:

 ```python
 @Substitution("\ndata : DataFrame")